Dragkob/EdgeSnapper/README.md

 The toolkit provides both: Live in-memory inspection & Offline forensic dump analysis for defensive research, memory forensics, and browser security auditing.

+> [!CAUTION]
+> This project is intended strictly for authorized security auditing, memory forensics research, and educational purposes.
+It is designed to demonstrate the security implications of transient cleartext credential exposure within application memory.
+Any unauthorized use against systems, accounts, or environments without explicit permission is strictly prohibited.
+The author assumes no responsibility or liability for any misuse, damage, legal consequences, or unauthorized activities arising from the use of this project.

 ## Attack Paths